Leyangw/Leyangw.github.io/_pages/about.md

 Upon graduation from my Master's programme, I will join the Generic Technology Research Group, Deep Learning Theory Team at RIKEN-AIP as a Research Associate under the supervision of [Prof. Taiji Suzuki](https://ibis.t.u-tokyo.ac.jp/suzuki/).
 My role will focus on improving diffusion models through a density ratio–based approach.
 I am also currently a part-time Research Assistant in the IntellEcT Systems group at the UCL AI Centre under the supervision of [Dr. Jagmohan Chauhan](https://sites.google.com/view/jagmohan-chauhan), where my work focuses on continual learning in concept-based multi-modal diffusion models.

 My academic interests lie in statistical machine learning, with a particular focus on generative models such as diffusion models.
-I am especially interested in approaching general machine learning problems through the lens of statistical discrepancy minimization.
+I am especially interested in approaching general machine learning problems through the lens of statistical discrepancy minimisation.

 I also work closely with [Prof. Song Liu](https://allmodelsarewrong.net) in my spare time.

 ### Awards, Scholarships & Bursaries